Authored by the expert who managed and guided the team behind the Greece Property Pack

 Does a property price drop look likely in the Greek Islands as of 2026?

-As of early 2026, the likelihood of a meaningful price drop in the Greek Islands over the next 12 months is low, though a shallow dip or period of stagnation remains possible if financing conditions tighten or tourism softens unexpectedly.
+As of 2026, the risk of a meaningful property price decline in the Greek Islands over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in the Greek Islands.